om-894/f1_analysis/README.md

 # f1_analysis

-- (slide 1) How consistently do people overperform in qulifying vs race. who are the biggest overperformers (feature engineer positions gained metric)?
+- (slide 1) How consistently do people overperform in qulifying vs race.
 What races have the biggest overperformances?
 And biggest underperformers in f1 based on qualifying to race
+- (slide 2) Top 15 overperformers and underperformers in f1
+- (slide 3)lead into heatmap of all of sennas seasons and percentages of his DNFs in a bar chart also include salo heatmap
-- (slide 2) Who OWNED a circuit. best drivers at certain circuits e.g senna at monaco or hamilton at silverstone BUT WHO ELSE has gone unoticed. maybe use average finishing position
+- (slide 4) Who OWNED a circuit. best drivers at certain circuits e.g senna at monaco or hamilton at silverstone BUT WHO ELSE has gone unoticed. maybe use average finishing position
-- (slide 3)lead into heatmap of all of sennas seasons and percentages of his DNFs in a bar chart.
 - (slide 4)Could any drivers who never scored points in their careers have scored points if the modern scoring system had been in place?
 - (slide ?) how does constructer performance affect driver results. are there anomolies e.g raikonnen in 2012
 - How much do DNFs distort perceptions of driver performance (may be hard to separate crashes from technical)?